Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

-We performed a series of simulations of the PDF for the quantities $P_k$ that describe the probability that the shortest path between two nodes will be of length $k$.
+We performed a series of simulations of the PDF for the quantities $P(k)$ that describe the probability that the shortest path between two nodes will be of length $k$.
 The results of such a check are shown in Figs. \ref{simM0p3} -- \ref{simM3} for an ensemble size of a 100 samples of a system of $N = 500$ nodes with $\kappa$ of 0.3, 1.5, and 3.0, respectively.
 Here, we have chosen to neglect the single term $P_{\infty}$.
 Thus, the final term in Eq.\ \ref{norm} has been neglected and the remaining terms renormalized so that their sum is $1$.
 For the cases $\kappa = 0.3$ and $3.0$, the system is expected to be relatively homogeneous.
 In the former case, $\kappa$ is simply too small for large clusters and thus large distances, $k$, to form.
-Although $P_{\infty}$ is not negligible, it has no effect other than the renormalization of the $P_k$ shown in the figure.
+Although $P_{\infty}$ is not negligible, it has no effect other than the renormalization of the $P(k)$ shown in the figure.
 In the latter case, we have seen that the largest cluster is formed predominantly by the merger of smaller clusters.
-As can be seen from Fig. \ref{simk}, all that remains is a small (i.e., $\exp[-\kappa]$) fraction of isolated nodes.
-In both cases, the resultant homogeneity of the networks is relatively high, and the agreement between mean field and simulated results is reasonably good.
+As can be seen from Eq. \ref{hermit}, all that remains is a small (i.e., $\exp[-\kappa]$) fraction of isolated nodes \rd{in the large $N$ limit}.
+In both cases, the resultant homogeneity of the networks is relatively high, and the agreement between mean field and simulated results is reasonably good. \rd{In fact, for the sub-critical value of $\kappa = 0.3$, the exact distribution of shortest paths is known to be exponential, and given by \cite{katzav2018distribution} \eq{scea}{P(k) = (1-\kappa)\kappa^{k-1},} where we see from Fig. \ref{simM0p3} that the mean field is in excellent agreement with the former.
+That the simulation differs is an artifact of the finite size of the simulated system.}

 The case shown in Fig. \ref{simM1p5} is rather different since the value of $\kappa = 1.5$ has been chosen so that the largest cluster in the simulation contains half of the nodes.
 The ensemble of adjacency matrices is expected to be maximally heterogeneous with considerable differences between its various elements.
 In short, the mean field description should be at its worst.
-Specifically, we should expect that the root-mean-square (rms) deviation of the $P_k$ should be relatively large and that the agreement with mean field results should be rather poor.
+Specifically, we should expect that the root-mean-square (rms) deviation of the $P(k)$ should be relatively large and that the agreement with mean field results should be rather poor.

 To conclude this section, we have presented a mean field description of the properties of an ensemble of randomly drawn adjacency matrices.
 This description is sufficiently simple to be applied to networks of size $10^7$ or larger.
 It correctly describes the qualitative transition of the system from an set of unconnected nodes to one dominated by a single small-worlds connected network containing an increasing fraction of nodes as the number of links per node grows.
 This result was obtained by making the conservative assumption that the average number of links per node, $\kappa$, is independent of the size of the system, $N$.
 Any monotonic growth in $\kappa$ as a function of $N$ would necessarily result in a genuine small world involving the participation of all nodes in the thermodynamic limit $N \to \infty$.
 Since many popular models build in small worlds behaviour by construction, we consider it appealing that random networks show similar behaviour generically.
 As expected, the mean field description fails to capture the true nature of the small world phase transition.
 Nevertheless, its description of the distribution of the distances between nodes appears to be quite reliable for all values of $\kappa$ considered here.
 Thus, it is with some confidence that we can now turn to the more challenging and potentially more interesting topic of small worlds and dimorphic networks.